The Auteur Theory: Filmmaker Jim Towns

 ST: What did you do when you first arrived in L.A.?

 JT: I was doing various jobs in the industry—picking up a contract at Warner Brothers and driving it to Malibu to have someone sign it and then back and whatever other craziness existed in the pre-digital world.
 Typical PA work.
-Then I got hired to write a bunch of scripts for this guy who had posted on Craiglist.
+Then I got hired to write a bunch of scripts for this guy who had posted on Craigslist.
 I had a month to write three scripts.
 So I started doing this thing where I actually changed the spacing in Final Draft to 1.5.
 He’d shoot the movie and wonder why it's coming in a little short.

 That was my first professional screenwriting work, and I was paid a grand total of $500 per script.
 The director was a psychopath who shall remain nameless, but I did learn something important.
 He had massive confidence—for no good reason—and that mattered a great deal.